jackjliew/ai-openscale/tutorial.md

 - Give your service a name, choose the Lite (free) plan, and click the **Create** button.

 - Make note of the Machine Learning service credentials.
 In your machine learning instance, click on the **Service credentials** link on the left-hand side of the page.
 Name the credential and click **Add**.
-Then, from the list of credentials, click **View credential** and copy the JSON object for later use.
+Then, from the list of credentials, click **View credential** and copy the credentials for later use.

 ### Provision a Spark service